paulfioravanti/paulfioravanti.github.io/_posts/2020-11-22-jlpt-study-guide.md

 overseas.
 If you have issues ordering the books, or you do not want to wait for shipping, then definitely check out your local international book store.

-If you are in Australia, I recommend checking out [Kinokuniya][]'s [range of JLPT books][Kinokuniya JLPT books], and visiting them if you are in range of a store.
+If you are in Australia, I recommend checking out [Kinokuniya][]'s range of JLPT books, and visiting them if you are in range of a store.

 ## Strict Study Cadence